amplience/dc-demostore-core/README.md

 # Amplience Demo Store Core Package

 `dc-demostore-core` is a React/Material/NextJS front-end e-Commerce application, implemented with Typescript, showcasing Amplience Dynamic Media and Dynamic Content.

-It uses GraphQL as an integration layer for e-Commerce.
-What does this mean exactly? it means that <!-- TODO: high level detail -->

-The package includes a Debug/X-Ray panel to aid in tracing and analysing requests and payloads, to and from Amplience Content Delivery v2 & Filter API's.

-It also includes Storybook, a visual documentation of the UI components, things like Product Lists, Banners, Blogs & Blog posts, Stores, etc.
+It includes Storybook, a visual documentation of the UI components, things like Product Lists, Banners, Blogs & Blog posts, Stores, etc.

+The package also includes a Debug/X-Ray panel to help understand how the pages and components are structured, what context your are looking at the application in and the ability to click directly from the application to the related content in Amplience Dynamic Content.

 `dc-demostore-core` is intended for DEMO PURPOSES ONLY, and *not* for production-optimized environments.